logo for pulau-pangkor.com

 Beaches

-There's a few things to do around Lumut.
-Most well-known to the locals is Lumut's beach: Teluk Batik which is still about 10 km away from Lumut.
+There's a few things to do around the town center.
+Most well-known to the locals is the local beach: Teluk Batik which is still about 10 km away.
 Should you take the opportunity to visit Teluk Batik, you might want to stay here too.
-The Marina Cove is a nice hotel in that area.
+There are a few hotels available, you can find some here.

-Further away is the lovely Teluk Senangin beach, during the week totally abandoned but in the weekends many locals come here for a picnic.
+Further away, about 25km, is the lovely Teluk Senangin beach, during the week totally abandoned but in the weekends many locals come here for a picnic.

 Trekking